-After years of "painting" with sound, I began to produce abstract photographic artwork, and soon discovered that process was also based on many of the same creative values and principles I'd successfully employed in designing audio for radio and TV.
+In time, I began to produce abstract fine art photographic artwork, and soon discovered that process was based on many of the same creative values and principles I'd successfully employed in my other art form.

-While searching out and capturing close-up visual details in deteriorating environments such as derelict buildings, rusting scrapyards and stained sidewalks, I continually discover an amazing abundance of ephemeral raw material containing hidden fascination, beauty, whimsy and power.
-In addition, I now devise and orchestrate my own environments comprised of such elements.
+While searching out and capturing close-up visual details in deteriorating environments such as derelict buildings, rusting scrapyards and stained sidewalks, I continually discover an amazing abundance of ephemeral raw material containing hidden fascination, beauty and power.
+In addition, I also devise and orchestrate my own environments comprised of such elements.

 Whatever the source, I strive to preserve the essence of the original photographic image while creating an enhanced version that will fully reveal and relate my perception of its artistic content and narrative.
-Irrespective of their titles, I invite you, the viewer, to feel free to imaginatively experience and formulate your own impressions and interpretations of my images.
+Irrespective of their titles, I invite you, the viewer, to freely and imaginatively experience and formulate your own impressions and interpretations of my work.